 H. Challenged Materials

 Although materials are carefully selected, there can arise differences of opinion regarding suitable materials.
 Patrons requesting that material be withdrawn from or restricted within the collection may complete a “Statement of Concern About Library Resources” form which is available in the library.
 The director will reconsider the item carefully to determine whether it meets the above criteria, and relay that finding to the patron.
+In addition, the Director will report book challenges to the American Library Association.
 If a patron is dissatisfied with the director’s decision, they may contact the Board of Trustees to have the request considered at the next meeting.
 Any requests will be included in the Board of Trustees meeting agenda.
 The Board’s decision will be rendered in writing and considered final.